 Estragon, sitting on a low mound, is trying to take off his boot.
 He pulls at it with both hands, panting.

-Estragon’s opening lines define the tone of the play and the plight of its players, but they establish the view of the world that Waiting for Godot presents: there is nothing to be done for Estragon and Vladimir, and, perhaps, for the rest of us.
+Estragon’s opening lines define the tone of the play and the plight of its players.
+They also establish the view of the world that Waiting for Godot presents: there is nothing to be done for Estragon and Vladimir, and, perhaps, for the rest of us, too.

 Vladimir starts to do what the audience is perhaps doing as well: derive meaning from the smallest of actions.
 We search for symbols and metaphors in the absurd objects of Waiting for Godot just as we search for meaning in the dull daily actions of our lives.